taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **"September 23, 2077: Ushuaia, Argentina"**

-We see a bustling harbour town, everything about it small and cute except for the occassional warehouse factory or high rise office building - these were clearly very recent additions to a place that otherwise hadn't changed very much in many hundreds of years.
+We see a bustling harbour town, everything about it small and cute except for the occassional warehouse factory or modern high rise office building - these were clearly very recent additions to a place that otherwise hadn't changed very much in many hundreds of years.

 **"When growing a personal supply of eSyrup, say, for research or for fun, you can feed it enough silica just by running down to the beach once a week with a soup bowl."**